samuelfneumann/Construct.jl/README.md

 type = "generic"
 args = ["x -> x + 1"]
 ```

 will return the anonymous function `x -> x + 1`.
 As another example, the
 following will fail:

 ```TOML
 type = "generic"
 args = ["x -> x + 1", "x -> x - 1"]
 ```

-since the `generic` type takes only a single argument.
-To create an object, we
+Since the `generic` type takes only a single argument.

+To create an object/struct, we
 actually need to refer to it by its symbol.
 To create a `Flux.Dense`:

 ```TOML
 type = ":(Main.Example.Dense)"
 args = [10, 3, ":(Main.Example.relu)"]
 ```

 As you can see, we also referred to the activation function by its symbol
 `:relu`.
 In general, whenever we access symbols in the code, we must specify
 them in the configuration file as a symbol, and this symbol must be **fully